How to Meet Netflix Captioning Specs

 File format: all subtitles and SDH files for all languages must be delivered in TTML (.dxfp or .xml)

 Frame gap: must be two frames minimum regardless of frame rate

 Glyph list: captions must only use text/characters included on the Netflix Glyph List

-Line treatment: Always keep text on one line, unless it exceeds the character limitation.
+Line treatment: Always keep the text on one line, unless it exceeds the character limitation.
 If the text has to be broken into two lines, follow these rules:

-Positioning: all subtitles should be center justified and placed at either the top or bottom of the screen, except for Japanese.
+Positioning: All subtitles should be center justified and placed at either the top or bottom of the screen, except for Japanese.
 Position captions accordingly, as to not interfere with onscreen text.
 If there’s a case where interference is impossible to avoid (text at the top and bottom of the screen), place captions where it is easiest to read.

 Timing: captions should be timed to the audio, or in some cases, within three frames of the audio.
 If more time is required for better reading speed, the out-time can be extended up to 12 frames past the timecode at which the audio ends.
 Avoid captions that cross the shot changes whenever possible because it can disrupt the viewing experience.
 If the dialogue crosses the shot change, adjust the timecodes to either be at the shot change or at least 12 frames from it.

 - If the dialogue starts between 8-11 frames (indicated in the green zone) before the shot change, move the in-time up to 12 frames before the shot change.

 - If the dialogue starts seven frames or less (indicated in the red zone) before the shot change, move the in-time to the shot change.